 In this example, the loop prints only the odd numbers from 1 to 10.
 When i is even, the continue statement is executed, causing the loop to skip the current iteration and move to the next value of i.
 The break and continue statements provide powerful ways to control the flow of loops in C. By using these statements judiciously, you can create more efficient and readable code, making it easier to handle complex looping scenarios.

-summary of differences (Table 4.2)
+The summary of differences is shown in the following table:

-Table 4.2: Differences of Break and Continue.